libxsmm/libxsmm/README.md

 make GENASM=1
 ```

 The library supports generating code using an "implicitly aligned leading dimension" for the destination matrix of a multiplication.
-The latter is enabling aligned store instructions, and also hints the inlined code accordingly.
+The latter is enabling aligned store instructions, and also hints the inlinable code accordingly.
 The client code may be arranged at compile-time (preprocessor) by checking the build parameters of the library.
 Aligned store instructions imply a leading dimension which is a multiple of the default alignment:

 ```
 make ALIGNED_STORES=1